Why Log Cabin Living?

 - Insulation: price varies depending on the method of insulation used

 As stated earlier, it’s worthwhile to see how many human and material resources you can get for free or at reduced prices to reduce the overall expense of building your own log cabin.
-So, it’s possible to build an economical log cabin if you are willing to invest in land with suitable log material and persuade people to do free labor.
+So, it’s possible to build an economical log cabin if you are willing to invest in land with suitable log material and persuade people to do free labour.

 If you’re wondering where to begin concerning budget, just think of it this way: you will pay about $25/square foot.
 That would mean a 900 square foot log cabin would cost you around $22,500.